pedrolopes951/Jewels/Readme.txt

 ...

 ## How to Play
-1. Run the game executable.
+1. Run the game executable (Game.exe).
 2. Press ENTER at the setup screen to start the game.
 3. Swap adjacent jewels to form a line of three or more matching jewels.
 4. Score as many points as possible before the timer runs out.